global-121/121-platform/interfaces/README.md

 ### Native environments

 #### Android
-When testing/debugging on Android and using the 'livereload' functionality, it is required to add the following security exception in the app's `config.xml`, by adding the `<edit-config>`-block into the `<platform>`-block:
+When testing/debugging on Android and using the '`livereload`' functionality, it is required to add the following security exception in the app's `config.xml`, by adding the `<edit-config>`-block into the `<platform>`-block:

 ```xml
 <platform name="android">